-- 13.3.
+- 14.3.
 There is inevitably a gap between the capital investment programme ambition and the finite available resources to afford and deliver the programme.
-This limits the number and value of schemes that are affordable and deliverable. - 13.4.
+This limits the number and value of schemes that are affordable and deliverable. - 14.4.
 We need to ensure that investment is focussed on priorities and that priority projects have viable delivery plans.
 An on-going review has been undertaken to re-assess and re-prioritise the capital investment programme.
-As the review has progressed the results have been included in the Period 4, Period 6 and Period 8 financial performance reports to September, November and January Cabinet respectively.
-The Period 8 financial performance report is included elsewhere on this agenda. - 13.5.
+As the review has progressed the results have been included in the Period 4, Period 6 and Period 8 financial performance reports to September, November and January Cabinet respectively. - 14.5.
 The results of the early stages of this review were included in the July 2023 (period 4) performance report to Cabinet in September.
 Comprehensive cross party capital challenge sessions chaired by the Leader took place in early October.
 This included the direction from Cabinet that if capital projects had not yet commenced this year, they would not do so.
 The resulting requested changes to the capital investment programme were included in the September 2023 (period 6) performance report to Cabinet in November.
 Follow up cross party capital challenge sessions chaired by the Leader then took place in early December.
-The resulting requested changes to the capital investment programme to the capital investment programme from those sessions are included in the Period 8 financial performance report elsewhere on this agenda. - 13.6.
-The reviews of the capital investment programme have considered the following:
+The resulting requested changes to the capital investment programme from those sessions were included in the Period 8 financial performance report to Cabinet in January. - 14.6.
+The reviews of the capital investment programme have considered the following: - the actual physical progress of each scheme (e.g. out to tender, site assembly, on site, etc.) and whether the current year's budget will be spent. - re-assess schemes considering the effects of the prevailing inflationary pressures and any supply chain issues. - ascertain more realistic budget profiles based on expected delivery timescales and to ensure resources are in place to deliver them. - whether projects funded by borrowing are still affordable.

-- the actual physical progress of each scheme (e.g. out to tender, site assembly, on site, etc.) and whether the current year's budget will be spent. - re-assess schemes considering the effects of the prevailing inflationary pressures and any supply chain issues. - ascertain more realistic budget profiles based on expected delivery timescales and to ensure resources are in place to deliver them. - whether projects funded by borrowing are still affordable. - review the overall programme to achieve a more even investment profile across the years, to ensure it is realistic and affordable as a whole. - consider whether any schemes can be stopped or paused. - consider whether any schemes should be subject to a viable business case assessment. - 13.7.
+- review the overall programme to achieve a more even investment profile across the years, to ensure it is realistic and affordable as a whole. - consider whether any schemes can be stopped or paused. - consider whether any schemes should be subject to a viable business case assessment. - 14.7.
 This has led to some schemes being deleted from the capital investment programme whilst others have been moved to the 'subject to viable business cases' section below the main programme.
 These schemes can be brought up into the main programme at the appropriate time in line with the approach where schemes can enter the programme during the financial year and not just annually at budget setting.
 This approach should ensure that the programme is affordable, deliverable and focussed on the Council's key priorities.